TimNiklasWitte/Diffusion-MNIST/README.md

 <img src="Overview.png" width="800" height="400">

-An diffusion model was trained on the MNIST dataset to create '0' digits.
+A diffusion model was trained on the MNIST dataset to create '0' digits.

 # Usage